 I first got to know about it some years back in my search for learning maths (I’m really bad at it).
 My first reaction was “I should have been born later!”
 However, the aesthetics of the website as well as the sheer amount of videos and content also kept me away.
 Being overwhelmed and not knowing where to start, I simply bookmarked it thinking that I should come back another time but I never did.

 It is not until recently that I hear people talking about a recent upgrade of Khan Academy.
 I went to check the site out and lo and behold, an amazing site unfolds before me.
-A new Khan Academy Profiles layer is added to its exercise software as well as several key design improvements.
+A new Khan Academy Profiles layer is added to its exercise software as well as several key design improvements and custom application development.
 The introduction of many new user-friendly features (e.g keeping track of my progress, a really helpful knowledge map etc) bundled together with the profiles and stuff were, in my opinion, the missing puzzle pieces that prevented Khan Academy from being a complete piece.

 Rather than to bombard you with screen shots and my comments, I think it is best to show you a video by the creator of Khan Academy himself (Salman Khan) on the exercise software: